Question Answering as Programming for Solving Time-Sensitive Questions: Introduction

-As illustrated in \cref{fig:introduction} (a), current approach to utilizing LLMs for question answering can be primarily categorized into two types: (1) relying on the internal knowledge of LLMs to generate direct answers and (2) presenting LLMs with retrieved documents for reading and subsequent answering.
-However, there are two main difficulties in answering time-sensitive factual questions with LLMs, one is that LLMs struggle to comprehend the sequential, overlapping and inclusive relationships between dates, which can be attributed to their lack of sensitivity to numbers \citep{scratchpads}.
-The other obstacle is that the temporal transition of facts is typically scattered across a long document, expressed explicitly or implicitly in diverse ways, posing a significant challenge in accurately extracting and reasoning about the temporal information.
-As a result, simply searching for keywords in the question or relying on retrievers based on word frequency or embedding may fail to identify the relevant paragraphs.
+Recently, LLMs have exhibited excellent intelligence in question answering and challenged the dominance of traditional search engines.
+Nevertheless, despite their impressive performance, relying solely on LLMs for question answering still faces many shortcomings and limitations.
+As illustrated in \cref{fig:introduction} (a), current approaches to utilizing LLMs for question answering can be primarily categorized into two types: (1) relying on the internal knowledge of LLMs to generate direct answers, such as Chain-of-Thought (CoT) prompt \citep{DBLP:journals/corr/abs-2201-11903@cot-ori} and (2) presenting LLMs with retrieved documents for reading and subsequent answering, such as ReAct \citep{react}.
+However, there are several challenges in answering time-sensitive factual questions with LLMs: 1) LLMs are insensitive to numbers \citep{scratchpads} and struggle to comprehend the sequential, overlapping and inclusive relationships between dates, which can be attributed to their nature as probabilistic models and their inability to perform rigorous reasoning as symbolic systems; 2) it is difficult for LLMs to directly locate the relevant information and provide the correct answer, as relevant facts may often be scattered across a long document and expressed in diverse ways, as a result, simply searching for keywords in the question or relying on retrievers may fail to identify the relevant paragraphs; 3) it is very likely that the answer provided by LLMs fails to satisfy the constraint and it is hard to verify the correctness of the answer since they are given in natural language.

-In this work we endeavor to bridge the gap between existing approaches and the specific challenge posed by time-sensitive factual questions that requiring both rich world knowledge and intricate symbolic reasoning.
-To tackle the aforementioned challenges, we seek to harness LLMs' strong ability in semantic understanding and coding to reframe the \textbf{Q}uestion \textbf{A}nswering task \textbf{a}s \textbf{P}rogramming (\textbf{QAaP}), depicted in \cref{fig:introduction} (b).
+In this work, we endeavor to bridge the gap between existing approaches and the specific challenge posed by time-sensitive factual questions that require both rich world knowledge and intricate reasoning.
+To tackle the aforementioned challenges, we seek to harness LLMs' strong ability in natural language and programming language understanding to reframe the \textbf{Q}uestion \textbf{A}nswering task \textbf{a}s \textbf{P}rogramming (\textbf{QAaP}), depicted in \cref{fig:introduction} (b).